Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Performance Characterization

 We fit measurements to a performance model.
 The model uses the minimum of compute-bound performance and IO-bound performance.
 Because the \algorithm algorithm renders latency irrelevant, we do not include it in the model.

 We fit models to three different codes: the heat equation with 5- and 9-point stencils, and the Shallow Water equations.
 The compute cost of the performance models are shown in Table~\ref{tab:perfmodel}.
-In the limit of large $n$, all model become compute bound, and the asymptotic utilization is shown in the table.
+In the limit of large $n$, all models become compute bound, and the asymptotic utilization is shown in the table.

 We characterize a node's compute-bound performance in an IO-unconstrained environment.
 Here, on-wafer routing directly bridges opposite edges of the core array.
 We regress iteration time's dependence on grid points per core as $\itertime = \sum_{i=0}^{\dimension} a_i\gridpoints^i$.
+The resulting models are presented in Table~\ref{tab:perfmodel} and are accurate to a fraction of a percent for $n>5$.